-The Ostiense railway station can be found on the Piazzale dei Partigiani, near the metro line B stop Piramide.
+The Ostiense railway station in Rome can be found on the Piazzale dei Partigiani, near the metro line B stop Piramide.
 It is here you can take the Ostia Lido train to the beach in the summer.

 Ostiense Railway Station Rome